leontan4/rearc-data-quest/README.md

 - **Terraform** provisions:
   - **Amazon S3**:
   - Raw and processed data storage for `bls`, `census` and `analytics`.
-  - Optional bucket policy for public read access has been disabled and should have public access.
+  - Optional bucket policy for public read access has been disabled and should have public access (Example image below).
   - <img width="1381" height="979" alt="image" src="https://github.com/user-attachments/assets/cf9cc221-af23-4d71-809c-4997ebae7eed" />
 - **AWS Lambda Functions**:
   - For data retrieval, processing, and analytics tasks.
-  - Packaged as `.zip` or built as container images (see `Dockerfile` for build process).
+  - Packaged as `.zip` initially and decided to built as container images (see `Dockerfile` for build process) to further automate the process and increase library memory limitation.
+  - The other reason we use ECR is because lambda layer has a certain limitation such as layer size limit and runtime constraints.
+Heavy python libraries such as pandas, numpy or scikit-learn can easily exceed limit when packaged with dependencies.
+  - Ingestion (BLS and Census) lambda function can be found in `../src/functions/client_rearc_lambda.py`
+  - Analytics lambda function can be found in `../src/functions/analytics_rearc_lambda.py`.
 - **AWS SQS**:
   - Message queue for event-driven Lambda execution.
 - **Amazon EventBridge**:
   - Scheduled triggers for periodic Lambda runs.
 - **IAM Roles & Policies**: